Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Methodology

 \subsection{Evolutionary Framework}

-For training the neural network controllers we adopt an evolutionary strategy.
+For training the neural controllers we adopt an evolutionary strategy with a mutation-only procedure.
 Each evolution begins with a randomly initialized population of $N$ individuals.
-As in \cite{Hagenaars2020}, a mutation-only procedure is then followed.
-The offspring is obtained by performing a randomized tournament selection of $M$ individuals i.e. randomly selecting $M$ aspirants from the population and keeping the one with the best fitness.
+The offspring is obtained by performing a randomized tournament selection of $M$ individuals, i.e., randomly selecting $M$ aspirants from the population and keeping the one with the best fitness.
 This is repeated $N$ times, so that the population size is invariant.
 The $n$-th individual is mutated with a probability of $p_{\textit{mut}}^{(n)}=0.4$, and its $m$-th parameter with $p_{\textit{mut}}^{(m)}=0.6$.
-These mutations take place according to uniform probability distributions $\mathcal{U}\left\{,\right\}$, whose range is shown in Table \ref{tab:snn_params} and \ref{tab:ann_params} for the SNN and ANN, respectively.
+These mutations take place according to uniform probability distributions $\mathcal{U}\left\{,\right\}$, whose range is shown in Table~\ref{tab:nn_params} for both the SNN and ANN.
 For the latter, the open parameters are the biases, $b_i$, and analogously to SNNs, the weights, $w_{ij}$.

 The mutated offspring is then evaluated in a model-based simulation environment (see Section \ref{subsec:model-based_sim}), where a source of random Gaussian noise is added to the radar signal.
-Since this randomization stimulates the persistence of controllers that are independent of such disturbances, it helps minimizing the reality gap \cite{Scheper2020}.
-During the evaluation, a set of 10 different reference altitudes $h_{\textit{ref}}\in [0,3]$ is provided along a total simulated duration of $T = 15$ seconds each.
+Since this randomization stimulates the persistence of controllers that are independent of such disturbances, it helps minimizing the reality gap~\cite{Scheper2020}.
+During the evaluation, a set of $10$ different reference altitudes $h_{\textit{ref}}\in [0,3]$ is provided along a total simulated duration of $T = 15$ seconds each.
 The fitness of each individual is then quantified as the root mean squared altitude error (RMSAE):

 During the evolution process, a \textit{hall of fame} which holds the 5 best performing individuals across all generations, is maintained.
 This prevents discarding those who have achieved a good performance.
 After $N_{\textit{gen}}$ generations, the individuals are also reevaluated on five more random sets of altitudes to increase the robustness.
 The best-performing ones are selected for further real-world experiments.
+The architecture of the neural controllers is kept fixed during the evolution.
+The choice for a specific network architecture is made experimentally, after repeating this training process several times for networks of different complexities.
+Concretely, the simplest and smallest network which does not compromise the control performance is selected.